UCL/interface-uc-unfitted-iso/README.md

 ## Manual installation
 We first have to install the library `ngsxfem` as described in detail [here](https://github.com/ngsxfem/ngsxfem/blob/release/INSTALLATION.md).
+The results in this article have been obtained using the software at commit eb62b3474d6b4ec6bd4bc1e269d157e94243d8a8.
+This specific commit should be checked out when compiling from source.
+Alternatively, it is possible to install the software via pip at a version that is cl

 The easiest option is probably installation via `pip`.
 Please make sure to specify the following version

-    pip install xfem==2.1.2301
+    pip install xfem==2.1.2403

-In case you would like to compile from source, please checkout the tag `v2.1.2301`.
+In case you would like to compile from source, please checkout the commit ` `.
 For compiling the figures you will also need a recent `latex` distribution installed on your machine.
 Now we are ready to clone the repository using